DSA Link

 Approach:

-Name the position plus the job.
+Name the position plus the job it does.

 Template